nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 - **Key Pair:** Select the key you created earlier and downloaded safely.
 - **VPC:** Select the VPC we created earlier.
 - **Subnet:** Choose the subnet we created earlier for the availability zone this host will be placed in.
-- **Auto Assign Public IP:** In production, you would probably disable this and use a jump box.
+- **Auto Assign Public IP:** In production, you would probably disable this and use a secure jump box.
 For simplicity, we will SSH directly using the public IP.
 - **Security Group:** Create a new security group named my-sg-1.
 - **Security Group Rule:** Add a custom TCP rule for ports 3000-3003, source from anywhere.

-Login using SSH and your key to ensure step 2 completed successfully:
+Login using SSH and associated key to ensure step 2 completed successfully:

 ```sh
 ssh -o IdentitiesOnly=yes -i aws-instance-key-paris-1.pem ubuntu@13.38.38.248